Make the Easter story come alive using easy-to-make puppets!

-- making a mini-film of the story with someone working at the narrator while others do the puppets
+- make a mini film of the story with someone being the narrator while others do the puppets

-- leaving your puppets out, perhaps with additional props for your children to play the story again in their own play time
+- leave the puppets out, perhaps with additional props for your children to play the story again in their own playtime

-- offering extra card and sticks for anyone to add additional puppets to the story (my children added a rooster!)
+- offer extra card and sticks for anyone to add additional puppets to the story (my children added a rooster!)

-- reading the story from a children’s Bible story book and ‘act’ it out using your puppets.
+- read the story from a children’s Bible story book or the Bible and ‘act’ it out using your puppets.

-- cutting up the story board and laying a challenge to see if the children can put the pictures in the right
+- cut up the storyboard and set a challenge to see if the children can put the pictures in the right order again.

 - Retell the story using some toys.
 Which toys could you use?
 Who will be Jesus?
 Can you make a scene for them to tell the story in?